 Sarasota and Manatee County criminal defense attorney Erika Valcarcel believes in advocating for your rights.
 She has years of experience in Manatee County and Florida courts and knows how to address your sealing or expungement application.
 No matter your criminal history, she will get to know you and advise you on your legal options.

-Contact Erika Valcarcel, Criminal Defense Lawyer, P.A. at (941) 363-7900 to schedule a free and confidential consultation.
+Contact us today at (941) 363-7900 to schedule a free and confidential consultation with an experienced Sarasota criminal lawyer.